RDAORG/RDAIngest.jl/docs/src/RDA Documentation.md

 ## Multiple Sources Death Registered Data

 The utilization of data from various geographical locations or the strategic design of multi-site studies can significantly enhance the representational accuracy of a given region.
 This approach leads to the establishment of an integrated Decision Support System (DSS)-sample vital registration system, serving as a cost-effective foundational data collection platform.
-This platform not only achieves national representativeness but also provides a detailed perspective at the regional level, enabling in-depth research investigations.
+This platform not only achieves international representativeness but also provides a detailed perspective at the regional level, enabling in-depth research investigations.

 To uphold data integrity and distinguish between individual sites, a unique identifier is assigned to each site.
 This identifier is consistently applied across all primary data tables within the Reference Death Archive (RDA), ensuring a clear demarcation between the primary data of different sites.